csiro-data-school/python-functions/_episodes/25-word-problems.md

 > * Further elaboration, in this case a description of the arguments,
 > * A final carriage return with the final `"""` on their own line.
 {: .callout}

+> ## fahr_to_celsius
+> Write out your own `fahr_to_celsius` function.
+Now, call your function using your
+> examples that you specified in the docstring.
+Do your examples exactly match your function output?
+> If they don't match, modify your function to match the examples.
+{: .challenge}

+> ## Change the body, not the examples!
+> You've already thought a lot about how you want your function to behave.
+You've already defined 'correct' behavior.
+> If you get an unexpected result, or a result that is not *quite* what you expect, don't cheat and change your examples.
+> As we have seen, functions often rely on other functions... if you redefine what you *want* your function to do on the fly,
+> you are likely to break other parts of your code.
+Instead, keep working on the logic of your function until it exactly
+> matches your examples.
+{: .callout}

+> ## Fahrenheit to Kelvin
+> 1. In order, write out the signature, stub, purpose, and examples for this function using Python notation.
+> 2. Now, fill in the body.
+{: .challenge}

 ## Words to functions